 description

-The algorithm clusters incomplete data into interval type-2 fuzzy clusters.
 The algorithm assigns typicalities to data item, what makes it robust to outliers and noise.
-The algorithm has been described in detail in papers:

-1. [to be published]
+- [to be published]

 The algorithm has been implemented in the C++ language.
 The code source is provided below.